Absolute Pressure (Pabs): is the sum of gauge pressure and atmospheric pressure: Pabs = Pg + Patm

 High Side: The part of a refrigeration system between the compressor discharge line and the expansion system where the pressure of the refrigerant is high.

 Horsepower (HP): is a unit of power that shows the rate at which work is done.
 Two common definitions that being used today are mechanical horsepower (1 HP = 746 W) and metric horsepower (1 PS = 736 W).

 Hot Gas Bypass Defrosting (HGBD): Basically, this is a capacity regulator in a refrigeration system by entering hot, high-pressure refrigerant vapor from the discharge line directly to the low-pressure side of the system.
 In this way the compressor keeps working more while the evaporator is at the part-load condition.
 Also, hot gas bypass raises the suction temperature, which prevents frost forming.

 Humidity: is the concentration of water vapor in the air.
 Presence of humidity in refrigeration system is inevitable, but it should be kept under the acceptable level.
-Excessive humidity in the system can causes several problems, which we will discuss it in next chapters.
+Excessive humidity in the system can causes several problems.

 HVAC – heating, ventilation and air conditioning: is the technology of indoor and vehicular environmental comfort.
 Its goal is to provide acceptable thermal condition indoor.

 Insulation: Any material with poor conductivity of heat or electricity, which is used to prevent the flow of the heat or electricity.